 The actual withholding tax rate is as a starting point 27% but may be reduced (0%, 15.4%, 22%) if certain requirements are met.
-A claim for repayment may be made within two months or the excess tax will be offset the corporation income tax for the year in question.
+A claim for repayment may be made within two months or the excess tax will be offset by the corporation's income tax for the year in question.
 The statute of limitation is three years.